scionproto/scion/doc/ControlPlanePKI.md

 Even with an append-only log, a split-world attack is still possible: a RAA could provide different attestations for the same identifier to different clients.
-For this reason, TRC hashes must be included into beacons and verified by other ASes, as described above.
+For this reason, TRC hashes must be included into beacons and verified by other ASes, see [appendix](#beacon-format-as-entry-modification).
 This effectively runs a gossip protocol among ASes and allows them to detect inconsistent TRCs.

 A RAA can only issue attestations for trust resets if the initial TRC has set `TrustResetAllowed` to true.
 This prevents RAAs from triggering a "kill switch" on ISDs who decided to set this flag to